 The popular roast station with gigantic slabs of beef and lamb.

 After reading the reviews (N himself has been here before and said the food was good), we were both disappointed with how mediocre the quality was.
 Despite the huge selection , everything we tried was really meh.
 The beef and lamb from the carvery was dry and overcooked, with none of that lovely pink juiciness on the inside.
 I didn’t take pictures of the rest of the food I ate, but most of it was an equal let-down.
 The Chinese dimsum station lacked luster and fried items were overly greasy.
-Sushi was okay but I’ve had better at buffets.
+Sushi was okay.
 The only thing I really liked was the cheese and cold cuts station which had a decent choice of cheeses.
-I mean, if you mess cheese up then you’re really fked, amirite ?

 The wine station.
 Am not a big fan of wine, but N is and he was disappointed with the variety as well.